 - Then, we’ll go over a few email copywriting tips.

-- Finally, we’ll wrap up with a few case studies on email marketing sequences.
+- Finally, we’ll wrap up with a few case studies on email marketing sequences and general email copywriting.

 My First Email Sequence

 The goal of these emails was to introduce new users to Microsoft Excel, offer free training material and show what's possible, and pitch a paid video course at the end.

 Free cheat sheet PDF download with all beginner course curriculum notes.

 - Brief email follow-up to list confirmation making sure subscriber received cheat sheet download.